publicdomainmap/publicdomainmap.org/_pages/pilot-part-2.md

 This will take you to the instructions page.
 Please review the instructions before continuing.
 When you're ready to map, select "Map a Task".

-You will be taken to the iD editor with the task area highlighted in magenta.
+You will be taken to the iD editor with the task boundary highlighted in magenta.
 This is the bounding area of your mapping activities. **Do not map outside of the magenta boundary.**

 The instructions are also available in the iD editor, in the right-hand panel under "Instructions."